Chief Executive Officer

 Jeff Cogen brings more than 30 years of experience in the sports and entertainment industry to the Nashville Predators as the team’s Chief Executive Officer, a role he was named to in August 2010.
 As the CEO of the Predators and Bridgestone Arena, Cogen is responsible for running the business operations of both the club and the arena.

-During his tenure as CEO, Cogen has guided the organization to its most successful sales seasons to date, with the Nashville Predators increasing attendance year over year from four regular season sellouts in 2009-10 to a franchise-high 99.2 percent capacity (20 sellouts in 24 games) in 2012-13, and growing the Season Ticket Holder base to more than 10,000 for the first time since the 1999-2000 season.
-Cogen has also been instrumental in the creation of a brand-new ice rink in Antioch, Tenn., set to debut in 2014.
+During his tenure as CEO, Cogen has guided the organization to its most successful sales seasons to date, with the Nashville Predators increasing attendance year over year and growing the Season Ticket Holder base to more than 10,000 for the first time since the 1999-2000 season.
+Cogen has also been instrumental in the creation of the brand-new Ford Ice Center in Antioch, Tennessee, which opened in August 2014.
 This rink is part of an ongoing public/private partnership with Metro Nashville to promote healthy lifestyles for Middle Tennessee residents and continue increasing participation in youth and amateur hockey.

 Prior to joining the Predators, Cogen served as President of both the Dallas Stars (2007-10) and Texas Rangers (2004-07) after previously working under the Hicks Sports Group umbrella from 1993-2001.
 As President of the Rangers, and then the Stars, Cogen ran all business aspects of the franchises, and also served as Hicks Sports Group’s primary representative on American Airlines Center Board that provides oversight and leadership on all arena issues including overall financial performance, capital expenditures, third party events, and team operations.